Essentially, meditation is about finding balance.

 It is this clarity that distinguishes the Buddha from other religious teachers.
 He never claimed mystical powers, or to be a God or any incarnation of God, nor did he try to make himself a prophet.

 In fact, the last thing he thought to do was to become another spiritual teacher, as there were already too many at the time.
-His initial reaction to his enlightenment was to keep quiet about it, because he had no faith in humankind’s ability to understand what he now knew.
+His initial reaction to his enlightenment was to keep quiet about it, because he had no faith in people’s ability to understand what he now knew.
+He is reputed to have said, ‘… if I were to teach the Dhamma and if others would not understand me, that would be tiresome for me, troublesome for me.’
 It was only the encouragement of the rapidly expanding group of fellow meditators who convinced him his knowledge should be spread.

 So he set out to teach what he knew.

 He laid out a way to realise the true nature of our life experience through meditation.
 As such all of his teachings, both moral and theoretical, are specifically and entirely to do with the development of meditation and mindfulness.